 Example of using a carnet – touring by road

 The counterfoils and vouchers are bound into sequential pages in the carnet.
 I will use the example of a UK band touring in a splitter van to explain how the process works.
-Imagine the band are performing in France, Germany, Austria and Switzerland.
+Imagine the band are performing in France, Germany, Austria, and Switzerland.
 Switzerland is not a member of the EU, and so the band will need to have a carnet to avoid paying importation and exportation tax for their show in Zurich, the capital of Switzerland.

 Dover – departure ferry port

 The band would get the Green Cover of the carnet stamped by Her Majesties Customs and Revenue (HMRC) before leaving the UK, and completing the Exportation Counterfoil and Voucher (see figure 002 below).
 They would do this at the ferry port before crossing the Channel.
-HMRC are based in the offices of Motis, a freighting specialist, at Dover, and the band would have to call in their to get the carnet stamped.
+HMRC are based in the offices of Motis, a freighting specialist, at Dover, and the band would have to call in there to get the carnet stamped.

 Calais – arrival ferry port